 If your filter isn’t safe to put in the dishwasher, you can use a baking soda solution.

 Fill your sink with hot water and add some dish soap and a quarter cup of baking soda.

 One of your most often-used appliances is probably the coffee pot.

 These priceless appliances need some love and care, too.

-Coffee machines can get scale buildup that stops them from working properly.
+Coffee machines can get scale buildup that stops them from working correctly.

-Water and vinegar are the easiest and safest way to clean your coffee pot.
+Water and vinegar are the easiest and safest ways to clean your coffee pot.

-If the buildup is bad, you may need to run a couple of water/vinegar cycles.
+If the buildup is terrible, you may need to run a couple of water/vinegar cycles.

-No matter how many times you do it, run clean water through a couple of brew cycles afterward to make sure any vinegar taste is gone.
+No matter how many times you do it, run clean water through a couple of brew cycles afterward to ensure any vinegar taste is gone.

 Take Care of Your Cooking Tools